blackhillsinfosec/Wifi-Forge/README.md

 ## Disclaimer/Notes

 The installation script will only run on Ubuntu, Parrot, or Kali.
-It is suggested to run Wifi Forge on Ubuntu version 24.04 or the lastest version of Kali.
+It is suggested to run WifiForge on Ubuntu version 24.04 or the lastest version of Kali.
-The Wifi Forge installation script may disrupt normal operating system use, it is suggested to use a fresh install, virtual machine, or build using the provided dockerfile (see Set-Up Guide/Docker)
+The WifiForge installation script may disrupt normal operating system use, it is suggested to use a fresh install, virtual machine, or build using the provided dockerfile (see Set-Up Guide/Docker)

 ## Compatibility

-Wifi-Forge should work on any linux operating system using the docker image.
+WifiForge should work on any linux operating system using the docker image.
 The following Operating Systems have been tested and are confirmed to work.
 Kali Linux
 Parrot OS
 Ubuntu